 Personal Expenses Allowance

-The 'personal expenses allowance' is an amount a person is allowed to keep to pay for everyday expenses.
+The personal expenses allowance is an amount a person is allowed to keep to pay for everyday expenses.
 This is currently £25.65 in England, £27.19 in Northern Ireland, £32.65 in Scotland.
 In Wales it is now referred to as the Minimum Income Amount and is £35.00.

 Third Party Top-up